 Today we’ll be looking into some of them.
-So without wasting any time, I present you with a list of best alternative to Sublime Text Editor that are available on the market right now.
+So without wasting any time, I present you with a list of the best alternatives to Sublime Text Editor available on the market.

-Notepad++ is extremely light taking up only 4MB of space on your drive, but it packs quite a big punch for its small size.
-The editor comes with syntax highlighting and folding, search and replace, synchronized scrolling and many other simple features that you’d want in a basic code editor.
-It also has auto-completion (Limited) but lacks syntax checking which can be a breaking feature for many people.
+Notepad++ is exceptionally light, taking up only 4MB of space on your drive, but it packs quite an enormous punch for its small size.
+The editor comes with syntax highlighting and folding, search and replace, synchronized scrolling, and many other simple features that you’d want in a basic code editor.
+It also has auto-completion (Limited) but lacks syntax checking, which can be a breaking feature for many people.

 Currently, it is hosted on GitHub and is one of the best alternatives to Sublime available to users.
 That being said, it can only be used on a Windows OS.

-Atom editor is a great pick for those who want complete control over their editor and those who are just starting in the coding world.
-With the help of its GitHub integration, it makes a great alternative to Sublime text editor.
+Atom editor is an excellent pick for those who want complete control over their editor and those who are just starting in the coding world.
+With the help of its GitHub integration, it makes a great alternative to the Sublime text editor.

-Visual studio code is a FOSS code editor and debugger (IDE) that is developed and maintained by Microsoft.
-Like the rest of FOSS entries, it is hosted on GitHub and includes support for embedded Git control, code completion, syntax highlighting, code refactoring, and debugging.
-One of its standout features is its ability to create extensions to analyse code for static analysis.
+Visual studio code is a FOSS code editor and debugger (IDE) developed and maintained by Microsoft.
+Like the rest of the FOSS entries, it is hosted on GitHub and includes support for embedded Git control, code completion, syntax highlighting, code refactoring, and debugging.
+One of its standout features is its ability to create extensions to analyze code for static analysis.

-It comes with some default plugins but there are also thousands more of them available online which can be easily downloaded.
-The debugging feature is a real help and the GitHub integration very convenient.
+It comes with some default plugins, but thousands more are available online, which can be easily downloaded.
+The debugging feature is a real help, and the GitHub integration is very convenient.

-VS Code is an impressive piece of work from Microsoft which although quite new is getting picked up by people for its features and simplicity.
-It matches and even improves upon many of Sublime Text Editors best feature and its debugger makes life easy by finding problems in your code.
+VS Code is an impressive piece of work from Microsoft, which although relatively new, is getting picked up by people for its features and simplicity.
+It matches and even improves upon many of Sublime Text Editor’s best features, and its debugger makes life easy by finding problems in your code.

 One of the best HTML and text editors if you are a professional.
-It comes with an intelligent and easy to use interface that gives its users easy access to its horde of features which include find and replace across various files, project definition tools and syntax colouring.
-One of its standout features is its ability to compare and find differences between the two documents.
-This editor is one of the best Sublime Text Editor alternatives available on the market right now.
+It comes with an intelligent and easy-to-use interface that gives its users easy access to its horde of features, including finding and replacing various files, project definition tools, and syntax coloring.

 Vim is another one of those FOSS text editors which are accessible on an extensive range of systems and have a universal outreach.
-This application is a clone of the FOSS Vi text editor which was made for Unix.
-This program is supported by its huge user-base who constantly keep it upgraded as can be seen by its 15000 packages which bring features like tree explorers, Git integration and syntax highlighting.
+This application is a clone of the FOSS Vi text editor, which was made for Unix.
+This program is supported by its huge user-base who constantly keeps it upgraded as can be seen by its 15000 packages which bring features like tree explorers, Git integration, and syntax highlighting.